chrisglein/chrisglein.github.io/_posts/2012-03-11-music-made-me-part-12.md

 Pulling the plug on MTV was for the best, really.
 By then it had already started its transition from music television to teenage marketing.
 I was glad to be exposed to music videos at all, because the pairing of music to imagery can be extremely powerful.
 But in the long run I was better off without MTV.

-Okay, so given that story why am I talking about “Like a Prayer” now?
+Okay, so given that story why am I talking about "Like a Prayer" now?

 It's Senior prom.
 Not my school's prom, but that of a friend.
 A special friend who never really became a special friend.
 Look, it's too complicated to get into here.